-In the study of the Japanese language, it is common to find specific forms to describe the ease or difficulty of performing a certain action.
+In the study of the Japanese language, it is common to find specific ways to describe the ease or difficulty of performing a certain action.
 For this, we use the adjectives やすい (yasui) and にくい (nikui), which are added to verbs to create these nuances.
 Below, you will learn how to use them correctly, with practical examples to improve your fluency and understanding.

 How to Use やすい (Yasui)